google/oss-fuzz-gen/agent_tests/readme.md

-# A Test Framework for OSS-Fuzz-Gen Agents
+# An Evaluation Framework for OSS-Fuzz-Gen Agents

-This is a test framework designed to enable developers test individual agents or a sequence of agents in OSS-Fuzz-Gen without the need for running full experiments.
+This is a framework designed to enable developers run or experiment with individual agents or a sequence of agents in OSS-Fuzz-Gen without running full experiments.

 ## Why this framework?
-This will enable OSS-Fuzz-Gen developers to make small changes to an agent's design or prompt and quickly evaluate if the change had the desired effect.
+This will enable OSS-Fuzz-Gen developers to modify an agent's design or prompt and quickly evaluate if the change had the desired effect.
-For example, a developer can modify the Coverage Analyzer to use the coverage report from a previous experiment and quickly evaluate if this improves the Coverage Analyzer's output without running a full experiment.
+For example, if a developer introduces new features or tools to the Coverage Analyzer (such as the ability to use coverage reports from a previous experiment cycle), They can quickly evaluate if this modification improves or harms the Coverage Analyzer's output without running a full experiment.

 Without this framework, evaluating this change would have required running an experiment involving several cycles of the Function Analyzer, Prototyper and Execution Stage until no crash occurs and the Coverage Analyzer is invoked.
 This framework allows the developer to skip these steps, thereby saving time and associated LLM API expenses.

-## How it works
+## How this framework works
 OSS-Fuzz-Gen uses a pipeline design where, agents are stacked in a pipeline and executed using the results obtained from previously executed agents.
-This framework is based on this pipeline design, but allows the developer to specify the list of agents in the pipeline, and a mock list of results from any previously "executed" agents.
+This framework builds on this pipeline design but allows developers to start an experiment from an arbitrary position in the pipeline.
+To do this, the developer will specify the list of agents in the pipeline, and a mock list of results from any previously "executed" agents.
 This involves the following steps:
 1. The developer provides a list of agents to be tested and any necessary files for initializing the test environment.
 2. The framework retrieves the AgentTest class for the first agent in the list and uses this to initialize the state and create the result list.